Come The Revolution

 He clenched his right fist.

 “You waltz in here acting like you own me, just like your great-granddaddy owned my ancestors.
 I’m….
-It’s just this murdering and terrorizing of my people, it’s….”
+It’s just this murdering and terrorizing of my people.
+It’s….”
 He stopped, sighing in exasperation.
 His fist relaxed and fell to his side.

-I held out my hands “I’m sorry, Ray.
+I held out my hands.
+“I’m sorry, Ray.
 Sorry.
 Been awake for a couple of days.”

 Hill collapsed into the chair.